-The Weekly Extract is a condensed roundup of digital experience news for financial services institutions and our take from San Francisco.
+The Extract is a condensed roundup of digital experience news for financial services institutions and our take from San Francisco.

 This week, we look at changing consumer behaviors and the need for financial institutions to adapt.
 We also examine how China has become the leading eCommerce market in the world.